Strukturpiloten/nextcloud/README.md

 - User: `podman`
 - Group: `podman`

-Make your user services reboot persistent by enabling linger for your `podman` user:
+Make your user services reboot persistent by enabling linger for your `podman` user.
+Run this command as `root` user:

 ```bash
 loginctl enable-linger podman
 ```

-Also add the `podman.sock` systemd socket for non-root users.
+Also add the `podman.sock` systemd socket for **non-root** users.
 Run this command with your `podman` user:

 ```bash
 systemctl --user enable --now podman.socket